JoshuaSchipper/JoshuaSchipper/README.md

 - 👋 Hi, I’m @JoshuaSchipper
 - 👀 I’m interested in fighting games and cybersecurity
-- 🌱 I’m currently learning Embedded C and network security
+- 🌱 I’m currently learning Embedded C; configuring OSPF, standard and extended ACLs, and network security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...